IzzeddinHammad/CA2/README.md

 X00203883 - Simonas Markas Nedzveckas

 I created the accounts app, added images into item cards and enhanced search features a little bit.

+X00199349 - Eoin Teves

+I created 90% of the cart app